 One final and vital core competency is the ability to be a “big picture” thinker.
 Even though this candidate engineer has been supporting a traditional function like ME, EE, or SW, a thirst for understanding how the components they have been designing, coding, or analyzing fit into the system has to be present.
 This mindset, coupled with strong organizational skills, the ability to prioritize tasks in real time, and a positive attitude will take a SEng far.

-PERONSAL EVALUATION
+PERSONAL EVALUATION

 My personal evaluation against these core requirements are presented in the table below.
 A self-perception on whether I am in compliance with these skills can be visually seen through a 3 color scale in the 2nd column of this table – Green, Yellow, and Red.
 The 3rd column provides my own personal evaluation regarding the justification for having chosen the compliance ratings.